swinburne-sensing/pylinkam/README.md

 - [x] RH95 Humidity Controller
 - [ ] LNP96 Cooling Option (should work)

-Only tested under Windows 10 using LinkamSDK v3.0.15.
+Only tested under Windows 10 using LinkamSDK `v3.0.5.5` and `v3.0.15.35`.
 In theory the SDK binary files for Linux should have identical mappings, but this hasn't been tested.

 ## Acknowledgments